-“Memoria presente: The Common Spanish Legacy in Italian and Latin American Cultures” is a research and curriculum development project launched thanks to an NEH (National Endowment for the Humanities) Faculty Award for Summer 2021 and linked to Montclair State University’s federal designation as a Hispanic Serving Institution.
+“Memoria presente: The Common Spanish Legacy in Italian and Latin American Cultures” is a research and curriculum development project launched thanks to an NEH (National Endowment for the Humanities) Faculty Award for Summer 2021, regularly supported by the Inserra Endowment at Montclair State University, and linked to this university’s federal designation as a Hispanic Serving Institution.
 The project focuses on the cultural commonalities between Italy and Latin America as the result of a shared colonial and migratory experience which has affected numerous aspects of life on different continents from architectural styles (baroque churches) to religious practices (the Holy Week celebrations) and food habits (the Aztec chocolate bars made in Modica, Sicily).

 Between the mid-1500s and the early 1700s, Southern Italy, Sardinia, and Milan were under the same Spanish imperial control as Latin America, while since the second half of the 19th century, Italians have chosen Latin American countries as destinations for their migratory routes.
 This network of connections has been further enriched by the formation of Latin American immigrant communities in Italy in the late 20th century.
 The intriguing cross-pollination that these circuits have produced has resulted in multiple cultural expressions that constitute a rich base for the acquisition of Italian language and culture by Hispanic students.
 The title of the project, Memoria presente, means “present memory”, which translates into exactly the same expression in both Spanish and Italian: it was chosen to further emphasize the shared historical legacy described above, and to make it viable to Hispanic students today by valuing their trans-national affiliations.